adobeio/adobeio-documentation/README.md

 ## <a name="Set-Up-Products">Set Up Products</a>

-To set up AEM for Adobe I/O Events, you will need to do the following:
+To set up AEM for Adobe I/O Events:

 1. [Install the AEM Event Proxy Package](#Install-the-AEM-Event-Proxy-Package)

 1. [Configure OAuth and IMS Authentication](#Configure-OAuth-IMS-Authentication)